quantitative-ecologist/quantitative-ecologist/README.md

 **Portfolio :**
 - You'll find the content (documents, data, code) of my projects archived in [GitHub repositories](https://github.com/quantitative-ecologist?tab=repositories)
-- You can find my scientific publications [here](https://www.researchgate.net/profile/Maxime-Fraser-Franco)
+- You can find my scientific publications on [ResearchGate](https://www.researchgate.net/profile/Maxime-Fraser-Franco)

 **Here is some of the work I do :**
 - ⚡ I develop online teaching material in the fields of biostatistics and data science